|Origins||Settled in 1827 and annexed in 1869|

 In the 1910s more Russian Jews migrated into this neighborhood as they became the vast majority as they experienced upward mobility.
 The neighborhood established itself as a thriving middle class Jewish community in the next few decades to follow, as more Jews left the Jewish Ghetto in favor of this safer and less rundown neighborhood.

-By the year 1955 the crime wave had not stopped and it was infecting the black community of North Lawndale, this is when the black street gangs became more plentiful and violent.
-Egyptian Cobras and Imperial Champlains were the biggest gangs and tried to smash all the smaller gangs.
-With the arrival of the drug trade, rise in crime, sprouting up of several different street gangs and gangs becoming bigger and more violent the Jewish community became fed up and began moving out in larger numbers.
+By the year 1955, the crime wave had not stopped and it was infecting the black community of North Lawndale, this is when the black street gangs became more plentiful and violent.
+Egyptian Cobras and Imperial Chaplains were the biggest gangs and during this year several rebel groups splintered off from these groups to create their own gangs, thus, making this neighborhood flooded with gang activity.
+With the arrival of the drug trade, rise in crime, sprouting up of several different street gangs and gangs becoming bigger and more violent the Jewish community became fed up and began moving out in larger numbers starting in 1955.

 Block busting and the closing of many businesses in the area dragged the neighborhood into a slum by the late 1950s with high crime and violence.
 This neighborhood became worse than the Near West Side and the south side ghettos, this was the new ghetto and was much worse, redlining and disinvestment became harsh realities that costed many jobs and cut off many loans to black residents.